 Portobello Road Market

 Lastly, no trip to Notting Hill is complete without stopping by the infamous Portobello Road Market.
 This is the world’s largest antiques market and London’s oldest vintage market, offering both bric-a-brac and vintage garb.
 With decades ranging from the 1920’s to the 1990’s and prices ranging from £5 to over £500, a treasure hunt through the market is sure to end in success!
 Stalls are trading all week, but Friday through Sunday offers the widest selection where you’ll find all the high-end vintage clothing.
 Make sure to take a pit stop by one of the street food vendors and try out some tasty eats while you are shopping!

 Whenever I have a free afternoon or there’s a sunny day in London, Notting Hill’s colourful atmosphere and bustling markets call me back for another visit.
-On a sunny day, it is a scenic walk from our Kensington Campus and on a rainy day, it is only a short tube ride on the Circle Line away.
+On a sunny day, it is a scenic walk from our campus and on a rainy day, it is only a short tube ride on the Circle Line away.
 Whether you’re looking for a delicious meal, a killer vintage piece, or just a scenic stroll through classic London, Notting Hill is the place to be!